ghernan6/assignment3-chicago/README.md

 Andrew Regelski - Coder
-- Implemented javascript for map
 - Implemented javascript for slideshow
+- Handled the coding for navigation
 - Checked for code validation